perbu/git2llm/README.md

 - `-e`: Add pattern to exclude (e.g., `vendor` or `node_modules`).
 Can be used multiple times.
 - `-v, --verbose`: Enable verbose output
 - `-h, --help`: Display help information
+- `-R`: Do not recurse into subdirectories
+- `-c`: Count tokens in the output
+- `-m`: Model to use for tokenization (OpenAI or Gemini models), default is "cl100k_base"

 ### Examples: